An analysis of budgeted parallel search on conditional Galton-Watson trees: 6 Empirical results and discussion

 To show that for any small $\gamma>0$, $\PROB \{ R < n(1-\gamma)/\mu_b \} \to 0$, we choose first $\delta = \gamma \mu_b / (2b)$, and then $\theta > 0$ so small that $\PROB \{ G^c (\epsilon, \theta) \} \le \delta$.
 With those choices,

 So, for $n$ large enough, by Chebyshev's inequality invoked above,

 \end{plain}

-\section{6~~~Empirical results and discussion}
+\section{6~Empirical results and discussion}

-In this section we start by giving some test results to show the accuracy of Theorem 1.
+In the spirit of the remark by Hooker quoted in the introduction, we put the result of Theorem 1 to the test experimentally.
 Except for $\Delta=2$ we considered critical Galton-Watson trees with $p_i = 1/{i\Delta}, i=1,2,...,\Delta$ and $p_0= 1-\sum_{i=1}^{\Delta} p_i$.
 For this family of trees we have that $\sigma^2=(\Delta - 1)/2$.
 For $\Delta=2$ we used the distribution $p=(1/3,1/3,1/3)$ which has $\sigma^2=2/3$.
 For each $\Delta =2,3,5,10,20,40$ we generated random Galton-Watson trees until we found one with at least $10^8$ nodes.
 In Table \ref{tab:results} we show the results of searching these trees with various budgets $b$.
 As before we denote the number of restarts by $R_n$.
 According to Theorem 1, $R_n/\sigma n$ should asymptotically approach $\sqrt{\pi / 8b}$ as $b$ gets large.
 The results in Table \ref{tab:estimates} show good empirical agreement with this asymptotic bound even for small values of $b$.

 We now discuss how results like Theorem 1 are useful in practice.
 Recall from the introduction that budgeting causes two competing forms of overhead: restart cost and idle time.
 Let us model a unit of computation time by a single node evaluation in Algorithm \ref{alg:bdfs}.
 We can model the restart cost for a job as a constant $r$ units of time, i.e., $r$ node evaluations.
 For example a node evaluation in \mplrs involves pivoting an $m$ by $n$ matrix.
 The restart cost in this case is approximately $r=n$, as the input matrix has to be pivoted up to $n$ times to reach a restart cobasis.
 Note that the restart cost is born by an individual worker and so the total restart cost is independent of the number of workers.
 As a proportion of the total work required it is precisely the ratio $R_n/n$ that is estimated in Theorem 1.